scherkao31/causal_detector_vitalab/README.md

 ## Recreate the results

-To recreate the results of the report, you only have to follow the documented notebook.
+To recreate the results of the report, you can follow the documented notebook.
+The notebook also contains every implementation guidelines you need to use this codebase.